Schedule

 • Paper preparation

-• Bring to class
+• Print out and bring to class

 In Class: